 Meet Ryan

-Ryan Shepard is a proud native of Los Angeles, CA. He’s a graduate of Morehouse College and the Harvard Graduate School of Education.
-Ryan was a 2011 Catherine B. Reynolds Foundation Fellow in Social Entrepreneurship at the Harvard Kennedy School Center for Public Leadership.
-Ryan spent time professionally at McKinsey & Co., the City of Atlanta and Purpose Built Schools Atlanta.
+Ryan Shepard, a proud native of Los Angeles, CA, is a graduate of Morehouse College and the Harvard Graduate School of Education.
+He was a 2011 Catherine B. Reynolds Foundation Fellow in Social Entrepreneurship at the Harvard Kennedy School Center for Public Leadership.

-Since summer of 2022, Ryan has been growing an independent consulting business that focuses on strategy, operations and partnership building for mission driven organizations.
 He is also spending significant time producing a docuseries titled Does This Count as Therapy.

 Ryan is passionate about travel and community.